-Alexa offers a service that may be very convenient; it’s called a “Flash Briefing.”
-Using your Alexa phone app, you can customize a “Flash Briefing” with the news you choose.
+Alexa offers a service that may be very convenient to commuters; it’s called a “Flash Briefing.”
+Using your car’s Alexa app, you can customize a “Flash Briefing” with the news you choose.

 After selecting your content, Alexa will play your list with a single, simple command, “Alexa, play my Flash Briefing.”
 If no new content is available, Alexa will skip over it.

-Alternative To Smart Speakers: WSKG’s Web Streams
+Alternative To Smart Speakers: WSKG’s Radio Streams